xmos/lib_camera/doc/1_programming_guide/01_Introduction.rst

     - GC2145 (explain hardware modification)

-The |XCORE-AI-EXPLORER| board features an 15-pin MIPI CSI2 port (compatible with Raspberry PI).
+The XCORE-AI-EXPLORER board features an 15-pin MIPI CSI2 port (compatible with Raspberry PI).
-This port is connected to the |Xcore-AI| processor, so we can directly processing an image from an external sensor and performing various operations, such as converting a RAW image to an RGB image (applying ISP functions), analyzing the image using AI models with |xmos-ai-tools|, converting a MIPI camera to other interfaces as USB, SPI, etc.
+This port is connected to the Xcore-AI processor, so we can directly processing an image from an external sensor and performing various operations, such as converting a RAW image to an RGB image (applying ISP functions), analyzing the image using AI models with xmos-ai-tools, converting a MIPI camera to other interfaces as USB, SPI, etc.

 This repository contains a set of tools for image acquisition, processing, and transmission.